bitcoin-dot-org/Bitcoin.org/README.md

     ## Or build the site and run all tests
     make all

+#### Partial build for faster preview

+In order to preview some changes faster, you can disable all plugins and languages but those you need by prefixing the `ENABLED_LANGS` and `ENABLED_PLUGINS` environment variables:

+    ENABLED_PLUGINS="events autocrossref" ENABLED_LANGS="en fr" make all

 ## Developer Documentation

 Each part of the documentation can be found in the [_includes](https://github.com/bitcoin/bitcoin.org/tree/master/_includes)